xalpol12/put/it-for-distributed-processing/recipes/issues.md

 ## Images
 - [x] LastModifiedAt field not propagating (null)
-- [ ] Patch not working?
+- [x] Patch not working?
 I dont know how it is supposed to work

 ## Recipe
-- [ ] POST acting up (mapper bullshit again)
+- [x] POST acting up (mapper bullshit again)
+- [ ] mapper for images does not show imageId, size and recipes

 ## Recipe collection